Recruiting Guidelines for Employers

 When asking students to come back for second/final round interviews, employers must attempt to accommodate students’ schedules and allow reasonable time if their schedules need to be adjusted.
 Employers are asked to support students in upholding prior commitments to academics and other previously scheduled interviews.
 Please observe these guidelines:

 • Employers should extend invitations for second-round interviews to students a minimum of 72 hours in advance.
-During this time of COVID-19, employers are discouraged from hosting off-campus second-round interviews, and so, should be scheduled no sooner than seven days after the student’s initial interview.

 • Full Disclosure of Start Date and Basis of Compensation